 The Museum’s Buddha was sculpted in a very similar pose to that in the Mahayana Temple.
 It is much smaller than the temple Buddha, and it could fit inside a refrigerator.
 It also is seated with one foot on top of the other.
 The hand pose or mudra is different and both hands are raised.
 The eyes are less clearly looking at the viewer.
 Instead, they seem to be more inwardly focused.
 The mouth is not as smiling.
 The earlobes are more extreme, as is the shape of the eyes.
 The hair is short, as in the temple statue.
 The Buddha sits on a stylized lotus.

-My response
+My Response

-Given that there is very little information available around the statue, I have to make my own assessment of the statue.
+Given that there is very little information available about the statue, I have to make my own assessment of the statue.
 Having seen the temple Buddha, I began to question why the pose of hands of the museum Buddha was different and why the features were arranged differently.

 This is a very different feeling space and arrangement from that which I found in the temple.
 In the Mahayana temple, the Buddha is the whole reason for the room being there at all.
 Also, all the senses are reached and addressed at once.

-There are smells and sounds and foods (which remind one of tastes), and there are things to touch (the rolled up sayings of Buddha that one can purchase) in the temple.
+There are smells and sounds and foods (which remind one of tastes), and there are things to touch (the rolled-up sayings of Buddha that one can purchase) in the temple.
 The museum, on the other hand, very carefully tries to weed out all these things.

 The result is that the viewer looks at different characteristics of the statue.
 For example, the workmanship becomes more important to look at in the museum.
 This particular Buddha dates from between the 7th and 10th century CE.
 It is cast of bronze and gilded.
 It is thus of value as an example of the sophisticated technology of the Tang Dynasty.